VincentRenotte/supreme-dpi/README.md

 I use github.com/google/gopacket to extract the packets from the pcap files.
 Once done, the function handlePacket will process it and read the payload of application layer.

 The program is able to extract any of the fields among the followings :
-1.ROSCTR
+1. ROSCTR
-2.PDU Referencer
+2. PDU Referencer
-3.Para length
+3. Para length
-4.Data length
+4. Data length
-5.Function
+5. Function
-6.Variable Type
+6. Variable Type
-7.DB Number
+7. DB Number
-8.Area
+8. Area
-9.Address
+9. Address
-10.Returned Code
+10. Returned Code
-11.Data
+11. Data
-12.error Class
+12. error Class
-13.error Code
+13. error Code
-14.variable Specification
+14. variable Specification
-15.address Specification Length
+15. address Specification Length
-16.syntaxId
+16. syntaxId

 Only the 11 first element are displayed in final output in order to increase readibility.
 However, it would take very little effort to add any of the following fields.
 It is also fairly easy to extract information about any other layer (MAC, IP or TCP for instance).